 Also, not all pans are designed to be used with the same frequency.
 Some are suitable for regular use while others can be used frequently.

 If you are thinking of buying a frying pan to equip or expand the inventory of your kitchen, you must have some important criteria clear.
-For example, if you usually prepare fried eggs or omelets for your breakfast and you plan to use it frequently, an aluminum non-stick pan may be useful for you.
+For example, if you usually prepare fried eggs or omelets for your breakfast and you plan to use them frequently, an aluminum non-stick pan may be useful for you.

 On the other hand, if you need to fry or grill food, a stainless steel pan will probably be more suitable for you.